jhachmer/GoMovie/README.md

 ![gopher](assets/gopher_small.png "https://gopherize.me/")

 ## About
-GoList is a basic web app I build for personal use.
+GoList is a simple web app to keep track of your favorite movies, you already watched or still want to watch.
+Its goal is to help manage a watchlist directly in the browser.
+Data for every movie is pulled from [OMDB](https://www.omdbapi.com/), so to use this yourself you will a API key for the site.
+Information presented includes Title, Year, Genres, Actors, Directors, and Ratings from various sources, if available.
-Someday it is supposed to be an app to manage a watchlist in the browser, saving data regarding who recommended the movie, if we already watched it and comments about the movie in a SQLite database.
+The app stores details such as who recommended the movie, whether it has been watched, and personal comments about the movie in a SQLite database.

 ### Example Overview
 ![overview](assets/overview.png)